-2017 World Series Enters All-Time Elite Thanks to Juiced Balls, HR Firefight
+2017 World Series Enters All-Time Elite Due to Alleged Juiced Balls, HR Record

-2017 World Series Enters All-Time Elite Thanks to Juiced Balls, HR FirefightOctober 30, 2017
+2017 World Series Enters All-Time Elite Due to Alleged Juiced Balls, HR RecordOctober 30, 2017

 Catch your breath, baseball fans.
 The 2017 World Series isn't over yet.